aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 ## Dynamic Amazon Sagemaker Pipelines
 In this repo, we present a framework for automating SageMaker Pipelines DAG creation based on simple configuration files.
-This dynamic framework leverages configuration files to orchestrate preprocessing, training, evaluation, and registration steps for both single-model and multi-model use cases based on user-defined Python scripts, infrastructure needs (VPC/subnets, security groups, IAM roles, KMS keys, containers registry, instance types), input and output S3 paths, and resource tags.

 The framework code starts by reading the configuration file(s); and then dynamically creates a SameMaker Pipelines DAG based on the steps declared in the configuration file(s) and the interactions/dependencies among steps.
 This orchestration framework caters to both single-model and multi-model use cases; and ensures smooth flow of data and processes.

 ### Architecture Diagram